esculapeso/EsculapAI/roadmap/ipfs/README.md

 #### Phase 2
 * A button that downloads and installs IPFS for the given platform (Mac, Windows, Linux)
-* Aipg client detects when ipfs daemon is installed.
+* Esa client detects when ipfs daemon is installed.
 * Use ipfs get for download
 * Use ipfs add for upload
-* Option to act as a IPFS pinning node for Aipg assets.  -ipfsnode
+* Option to act as a IPFS pinning node for Esa assets.  -ipfsnode

 ### Mobile Wallet